The Ritz-Carlton Rancho Mirage

 Palm Springs weather is best in the winter.
 Summers can be extraordinarily hot, temperatures may easily climb above 100ºF/38ºC from mid-April through mid-October.
 As a green oasis, its easy to forget that Rancho Mirage is a desert resort.
 High season for the resort is during our winter months from November to March when weather is cooler.
 During the summer months it is hot in the desert but staying here then becomes incredibly good value and there are plenty of pools to cool down in after a day exploring.
 Guests visiting Palm Springs on a road-trip from Las Vegas to Los Angeles welcome a stop at beautiful the Ritz Carlton, and it makes the perfect base for exploring Joshua Tree National Park and for geological jeep-tours of the San Andreas Fault.

-Call us on to start planning your vacation to The Ritz-Carlton Rancho Mirage or take a look at our itineraries to California
+Call us on to start planning your holiday to The Ritz-Carlton Rancho Mirage or take a look at our itineraries to United States of America

 With panoramic views, the Ritz-Carlton Rancho Mirage is an elegant desert retreat nestled in the snow-capped Santa Rosa Mountains, and perfectly positioned for accessing post-modern Palm's Springs best shopping, dining, golf, art and desert adventures.